How HGH May Affect Thyroid Function

 Answer: First I must say that taking a hormone replacement therapy like the HGH injections at your young age is risky because it can shut down your pituitary gland's own release of growth hormone.
 Unfortunately, taking a day or two off per week may not prevent this from occurring.

 That is why when a bodybuilder stops taking the injections they tend to lose the benefits they had gained and sometimes even more.

 The HGH injections are usually not recommended while the patient is in a hypothyroid state because it can possibly make the patient's hypothyroidism worse.

-Also, because Cytomel (liothyronine, synthetic T3) is active T3 it is much stronger than T4, which is a only a storage hormone that has to be converted into T3 to be used.
-T3 is hard on the heart and the adrenal glands.
-That is why IMO the daily dose of Cytomel should be divided into at least two dose times instead of taking the entire 24 hour supply in one dose in the AM.
+Also, because Cytomel (liothyronine, synthetic T3) is active T3 it is much stronger than T4, which is only a storage hormone that must be converted into T3 to be used.
+T3 is very important to the heart and adrenal glands but because it is strong and fast acting and has a direct action on the heart and the adrenals in my opinion the daily dose of Cytomel should be divided into at least two dose times instead of taking the entire 24 hour supply in one dose in the AM.
 When the adrenals are fatigued it can affect HGH negatively.

 Please see the posts above for more information about how the HGH injections may affect hypothyroidism.